nayaksamdeep/website/_posts/2020-10-13-leadership-hiring-in-india.markdown

 While selling the job, Learning, Earning and Impact of the Role can attract Junior, Mid and Senior Candidates.

-Focus on Ownership examples, Continuous Learning and Customer Focus for senior roles.
-We are in a world where things move quickly.
-So Continuous Learning is critical to figure out the openness of the individual to move to a new domain.
+During the interview, focus on examples of ownership, Continuous Learning and Customer Focus for senior roles.
+I found them to be useful in our hiring.